altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/gsrd/ug-gsrd-agx7f-soc.md

 This section shows how to build everything needed to demonstrate the PR scenarios.
 Note that most of the binaries are the same as for the other boot scenarios (SD card, QSPI, NAND) just the following files are changed:

-- New Hardware Design variant, creating different configuration bitstreams
+- New GHRD variant, creating different configuration bitstreams
 - Updated core.rbf, persona0.rbf, persona1.rbf compared to prebuilt default files used by the Yocto recipes

 #### Set up Environment